Skip to content

 return cached_result["result"]

-Cache validation includes expiry checks (1-hour TTL) to balance performance gains with result freshness.
+Cache validation includes shorter expiry checks (30-minute TTL) to balance performance gains with data freshness requirements critical in data processing pipelines.
 Cache hits are tracked in performance statistics to measure caching effectiveness.

 When cache misses occur, the system executes the tool and stores results for future use: